How does OpenAI make money?

 Q: Is OpenAI a non-profit organization?

-A: OpenAI’s pricing for licensing its AI models varies depending on the specific use case and requirements.
-Interested businesses can contact OpenAI directly for more information.
+A: OpenAI’s pricing structure varies depending on the specific use case and the scale of deployment.
+Interested businesses can contact OpenAI directly for detailed pricing information.

 Q: Can individuals use OpenAI’s AI models?